Ella-Hoeppner/easl/README.md

   * maybe the tests should like actually feed the output into a wgsl compiler?
 Could even use hollow to like open a window that shows all the different things so that it can be visually checked whether everything is working

 ### extra features, once core language is solid
+* allow arguments to be declared as `@var`
+  * oh huh wgsl doesn't actually support this...
+I guess this could be supported by just sorta macroexpanding `@var` arguments into functions with a let block that shadows the arg

+* as a special case of some kind, have there be a way to declare aliases for `vec` for any type, so that you could e.g. if you had a complex number type, you could do `(vec-alias-suffix c Complex)` and automatically get `vec2c`, `vec3c`, and `vec4c` types, and their variadic constructors

 * support arrays

 * support higher-order functions